Sienci-Labs/Resources/longmill/software/ytsb-lm-choosing-software.md

 <strong>Carveco Maker</strong> (<a href="https://carveco.com/carveco-software-range/carveco-maker/" target="_blank" rel="noopener noreferrer">link to site</a>)

 Carveco Maker is Carveco's entry-level product yet it comes with quite a bit of power.
-It has a lot of features similar to Vectrics Vcarve software such as standard toolpaths, 2D drawing, V-carving, and 3D importing but it can also create reliefs from 3D models and images and allows you to perform manual relief smoothing.
+It has a lot of features similar to Vectrics VCarve software such as standard toolpaths, 2D drawing, V-carving, and 3D importing but it can also create reliefs from 3D models and images and allows you to perform manual relief smoothing.
 This is a highly featured software that's built for semi-professional CNC use and its capabilities reflect that.
 It's also impressive how clean the user interface is when factoring in all the features it has.
-If you're interested, check out this comparison we did between Carveco Maker and Vectric Vcarve Desktop: <a href="https://sienci.com/2020/11/19/vectric-vcarve-desktop-vs-carveco-maker-which-should-you-choose/" target="_blank" rel="noopener noreferrer">Vectric VCarve Desktop vs Carveco Maker – Which Should You Choose</a><br>
+If you're interested, check out this comparison we did between Carveco Maker and Vectric VCarve Desktop: <a href="https://sienci.com/2020/11/19/vectric-vcarve-desktop-vs-carveco-maker-which-should-you-choose/" target="_blank" rel="noopener noreferrer">Vectric VCarve Desktop vs Carveco Maker – Which Should You Choose</a><br>
 <a href="https://www.youtube.com/watch?v=4f-NpoQmnCE&amp;list=PLalFSVzdLCiZKsYkrcHJr1kUYnVgX5LPs" target="_blank" rel="noopener noreferrer"><strong>Recommended tutorial videos</strong></a>

 ![](/_images/_longmill/_software/lm_choosingsoft_p9_CarvecoM.JPG){.aligncenter .size-medium}